adam-roth/litesymbols/README.markdown

 Just copy the 'litesymbols.sh' script to somewhere reasonable on your Mac (I recommend '/usr/bin' if you plan on using it often; though you can place the script anywhere you like) and ensure that it is readable and executable at least by your current user (run 'chmod +x /path/to/litesymbols.sh' if needed).

 That should be it.
-However do note that the script assumes that your Xcode debuggin symbols are installed in the standard place ('~/Library/Developer/Xcode/iOS DeviceSupport/<OS_VERSION>/Symbols').
+However do note that the script assumes that your Xcode debugging symbols are installed in the standard place ('~/Library/Developer/Xcode/iOS DeviceSupport/<OS_VERSION>/Symbols').
 If you have changed this, then you'll need to modify the script appropriately before using it.

 ### Usage